vbounyasit/MyDataFramework/README.md

 transformation pipelines, and configure your Unit/Integration tests.
 Those alone should allow you to have a perfectly working and boilerplate-free project with good test coverage.

-However, from my experience as a data engineer, I have made some assumptions that will be the requirements needed to use this Framework :
+However, from my experience as a data engineer, I have defined some requirements for the use of this Framework :

 - The project is in Scala.
 Therefore, you will need some proficiency with this language.
 - You need to have a functional Spark cluster with a cluster management, as any project based on this will be spark-submitted to that cluster.
-- All your input data sources for your Spark jobs will have to be queryable from [Spark Hive](https://spark.apache.org/docs/latest/sql-data-sources-hive-tables.html)(sources are queried with `spark.read.table(s"$database.$table")`)
+- All your input data sources for your Spark jobs will have to be queryable from [Spark Hive](https://spark.apache.org/docs/latest/sql-data-sources-hive-tables.html) (sources are queried with `spark.read.table(s"$database.$table")`)
 - You will have to implement your own logic for handling the output result from your Spark jobs.

 The two first requirements are quite obvious.
 However, the two last ones are not.